HewlettPackard/swarm-learning/docs/Install/Installing_Swarm_Learning_using_SLM-UI.md

     ![Hosts](GUID-27290862-3C17-4AFD-9B60-CB9166C656F0-high.png)

-3. Enter the Host address.
+2. Enter the Host address or Range of IPs.<br>
+   Multiple host addresses can be added by providing comma seperated IPs or range of IPs.
+Range is supported only for
+    last octet.
+For example,<br>
+    Format 1: 127.1.1.11-20, 127.2.1.1<br>
+    Format 2: 127.1.1.11-20, 127.2.1.15-20<br>
+    Format 3: 127.1.1.1, 127.2.1.1, 128.1.2.2

+    **NOTE:**
+    The Host installation popup displays the status of the host installation.
+If any of the host is failed to install, retry the host installation process.

-4. Select the Swarm version number from the drop-down menu.
+3. Select the Swarm version number from the drop-down menu.

-5. Enter the Swarm Install Path.
+4. Enter the Swarm Install Path.

     The default installation directory is `/opt/hpe/swarm-learning`.
 This directory path must have write permission.

-6. Enter the Host username and password.
+5. Enter the Host username and password.

-7. Enter the HPE Passport username.
+6. Enter the HPE Passport username.

-8. Click **Create** to create the Swarm host.
+7. Click **Create** to create the Swarm host.

 **Parent topic:**[HPE Swarm Learning installation](HPE_Swarm_Learning_installation.md)